lastzero/liquidbytes-blog/content/contact/index.md

 ---
-title: How to get in touch
+title: Whatever it is, I'd love to hear from you!
 author: Michael Mayer
 type: page
 date: 2015-10-29T09:46:13+00:00

 ---

-The best way is to write an email to [michael@liquidbytes.net](mailto:michael@liquidbytes.net).
+Feel free to reach out by writing an email to [michael@liquidbytes.net](mailto:michael@liquidbytes.net).
-Whatever it is, I'd love to hear from you!

 You can also find me on [GitHub][1], [Twitter][2] and [LinkedIn][3].